1. Choosing the claims to be FactChecked

-Where a primary source is within reach, we seek the primary source’s confirmation on the meaning of the allegation.
+Where possible, we seek the primary source’s confirmation on the basis behind the claim.
 We will publish the answer or the lack of one.

-Where we are unable to confirm with the primary source, we will check with as many independent secondary sources as possible to test the veracity of the claim.
+Where we are unable to confirm with the primary source, we will review as many independent and reliable secondary sources as possible to test the veracity of the claim.
 We also use open-source tools such as Google Reverse Image Search and Tineye to determine the origin of a video or photo in the claim.

-Where neither primary nor secondary sources are available and it is unclear if an allegation is true/false, we will state that the allegation is unsupported.
+Where neither primary nor secondary sources are available and it is unclear if a claim is true/false, we will state that the claim is unproven.

-We will also highlight where an allegation is technically true, but the maker of the allegation has chosen to give one context, where several other contexts are available.
+We will also highlight where a claim is technically true, but the claimant has chosen to give a one-sided view, where several other contexts are available.

 3. Reaching out

 - We strive for quality of information at all times.
-We aim to provide credibility and clarity to doubtful allegations.
+We commit ourselves to the truth and fairness in doing FactChecks.